 INT401 - Information Technology Project

-This course aims to give students the opportunity to work in a guided but independent fashion to investigate a problem by making use of information technology knowledge, techniques, and methodologies acquired in the previous semesters to provide a suitable solution to an IT problem.
-The course also aims to enhance teamwork and communication skills, both oral and written as well as ethical issues involved.
+This course aims to give students the opportunity to work collaboratively in teams between 2 and 4 students to investigate a problem by making use of information technology knowledge, techniques, and methodologies acquired in the previous semesters to provide a suitable solution to an IT problem.
+The course also aims to enhance communication skills, both oral and written as well as ethical issues involved.
 A faculty member is assigned to each team to supervise and evaluate in part their work.

 INT402 - Information Technology Internship

-Internship familiarizes students with actual working environments.
+The internship familiarizes students with actual working environments.
 It gives students the opportunity to integrate their knowledge and skills learned in the course by applying it to real world problems encountered in business and industry.
-Internship also gives the student a feeling of what is involved in working on actual information technology problems and develop communication and team-work skills as well as address ethical and professional issues applicable to computing practice.
+The internship also gives the student a feeling of what is involved in working on actual information technology problems and develop communication and team-work skills as well as address ethical and professional issues applicable to computing practice.

 Networking and Security Concentration Courses

 INT311 - Advanced Computer Networks

 This course will cover the principles of networking with a focus on algorithms, protocols, and implementations for advanced networking services.
-We will examine a variety of ideas that were proposed to enhance the Internet, why some of these enhancements were successful while others were not.
+We will examine a variety of ideas that were proposed to enhance the Internet, and why some of these enhancements were successful while others were not.
 The emphasis in this course is on topics, such as medium access techniques, wireless technologies and related concepts, mobile IP and IPv4 to IPv6 transition, routing protocols, transport layer (reliability, flow, and congestion control), data centre networks, advanced networking concepts, and network security.